Golem (GLM) Price Prediction

 Conclusion

-Will the Salad trial's results, available at stats.salad.com, show a sustainable increase in GLM-denominated transaction volume?
+Will the Salad pilot's real-world metrics, available at stats.salad.com, show sufficient throughput to justify a re-rating?

 CMC AI can make mistakes.
 Not financial advice.